angkohtenko/World_Weather_Analysis/README.md

 ## Overview of the project
 The goal of the project is to retrieve weather data from OpenWeatherMap API and build a heatmap on Google map showing max temperature.
 User can define the range of desired max temperature for the next vacation.
-Based on their choice heatmap and tags with offered hotels is built.
+Based on their choice heatmap and tags with offered hotels are built.
 Also, there is a possibility to build a route on map for round trip through 4 cities.

 To complete the project, I used python with pandas, numpy, gmaps, requests libraries.